krattys/krattys/README.md

 - 👋 Hi, I’m @krattys (Kritak Singh)
 - 👀 I’m interested in anything and everything related to computer science.
-- 🌱 I’m currently learning Go and details about Databases.
+- 🌱 I’m currently learning Go along with distributed systems.
 - 💞️ I’m looking to collaborate on -> trying to get my feet wet with open-source contributions
 - 📫 How to reach me kritaksingh2804@duck.com